-Business Disability Forum as Co-Chair of the Disability Charities Commission (representing 9 of the UK’s largest disability charities) has this week signed a letter to Government about concerns over the impact of Omicron on the UK’s 14 million disabled people.
+Business Disability Forum as Co-Chair of the Disability Charities Consortium (representing 9 of the UK’s largest disability charities) has this week signed a letter to Government about concerns over the impact of Omicron on the UK’s 14 million disabled people.

 We are contacting you on behalf of the Disability Charities Consortium regarding our grave concerns over the impact of Omicron on the UK’s 14million disabled people.

 At every stage of the pandemic disabled people have been disproportionately affected.
 Almost 6 in 10 of those who’ve died from Covid were disabled people.As we face the threat posed by the Omicron variant, we are issuing an urgent call to you directly to ensure disabled people and those at higher risk from Covid-19 are not forgotten.

 Last week the Chief Medical Officer Chris Whitty said that the Government was supporting those most at risk by encouraging people to get boosters and 3rd doses if eligible, and said they were looking at antivirals.
 We feel this response falls far short of the action needed to support and protect those most at risk.

 The Omicron variant emerged several weeks ago, and yet the guidance for disabled people who were previously on the Clinically Extremely Vulnerable list has not been updated since 3rd November.

 The guidance does not mention the new variant, nor reflect the increased threat posed by the rapid spread of Omicron.
 Disabled people, particularly those on the Clinically Extremely Vulnerable list, need to know what precautions they should be taking, and this information is not available.
 We urge you to bring forward new guidance aimed at those who were previously shielding as soon as possible, and to ensure that it is accessible to all.